Skip to content

 • Theming — palette overrides, density, accessibility

-• Components — every component reads tokens
+• Component Library — every component reads tokens

 • The token source: packages/sdk-frontend/src/styles/variables.css